 Before You Lend Someone Your Keys

 Borrowing or lending a car is not just about practicality; it’s also about trust and clear communication.
 Legally, you must have explicit permission to drive someone else’s car, ensuring their insurance coverage applies.
-Beyond the legal aspect, lending a car involves a level of personal trust, as any claims will impact the owner’s insurance record.
+Beyond the legal aspect, lending a vehicle involves a level of personal trust, as any claims will impact the owner’s insurance record.
 Taking these precautions can help avoid unnecessary disputes and foster responsible decision-making on both sides.

 Can you Drive a Car Under Someone Else’s Insurance?